 A laboratory platelet count will confirm the diagnosis, showing the exact concentration of platelets in the blood.
 The doctor is likely to perform other blood tests at the same time.

 - a blood smear test, which involves looking at platelets under a microscope

 - other blood tests to assess blood clotting

 - bone marrow tests

 A doctor may diagnose thrombocytopenia after ruling out other causes of a low platelet count.

 - taking care to avoid bumps and injuries that might lead to bruises and cuts

-- ensuring that all of the healthcare professionals who treat them know about this condition, as it can influence treatment decisions
+- ensuring that any healthcare professionals who treat them know about this condition, as it can influence treatment decisions

 - taking care with OTC drugs, such as aspirin, acetaminophen, ibuprofen, and naproxen